By: Erin Stair, MD, MPH (This is an updated version & scroll all the way down if you want to watch my video instead!)

 1 stick of Cinnamon, 1 teaspoon Coriander Seeds; 2 teaspoons Fresh Ginger ; 4 Cloves; Fresh Lemon Juice; 1 teaspoon organic honey.
 Make as a tea and drink.

 *I will update this blog as I learn and research other natural ways to fight the flu.
+Or the combination of flu and COVID-19.
 Remember, research is important.
-Having evidence to back up a particular health claim is super important.
+Having evidence to back up a particular health claim is key.

 If you want a book to read while you’re lying in bed, though my book Manic Kingdom might keep you up! 😉